A quick and easy way of measuring surface wetting or surface energy

-When the Dyne level test pen is applied to the surface, the liquid will either form a continuous film on the surface or pull back into small droplets.
+When a Dyne Pen is applied to a substrate, the ink will either form a continuous film on the surface or pull back into small droplets.

 Why measure surface energy?